satoshi-hirose/slack2discord_migration/README.md

 /Users/XX/Downloads/XXXXXXXXXXXXXX

-below are requried if you chose 2.
+below are ony for 2.
 Upload files to Google Drive and post URL link to discord.

 CLIENT_SECRETS_FILE
 * note:  not "secret", but "secrets"